 4. Image & Video Quality

-Image quality in day and night time, video resolution, infrared illumination and lens’ focal length.
+Image quality in day and night time, video resolution, infrared illumination, and lens focal length.
 To not go too deep – yes, megapixels and recording resolution.
-The more megapixels, and consequently, the higher resolution – the more detailed image you get.
-Roughly speaking, 2-megapixel 1080p allows you to see good at a distance up to 10 meters, 4 megapixels give you about up to 20 meters, and 8 mp. is between 30 and 40 meters of a clear and detailed view.
-So, it’s about how far you want to see the image good and detailed, very rough numbers though.
+The more megapixels, and consequently, the higher resolution, the more detailed the image you get.
+Roughly speaking, 2-megapixel 1080p allows you to see good at a distance up to 10 meters, 4 megapixels gives you about up to 20 meters, and 8 mp is between 30 and 40 meters of a clear and detailed view.
+So, it’s about how far you want to see the image, good and detailed, very rough numbers though.

 Focal Length